Building in a Bush Fire Prone Area

-Bushfire hazards have been identified in parts of Albury where there is potential for a bushfire to spread from vegetated areas into residential lands.
+Bush fire hazards have been identified in parts of Albury where there is potential for a bushfire to spread from vegetated areas into residential lands.

-Planning for Bushfire Protection
+Planning for Bush Fire Protection

-This is now the standard for development in bushfire prone areas and also provides information on construction levels required to build or renovate in bushfire prone areas.
+The NSW RFS document, Planning for Bush Fire Protection 2006 is the standard for development in bush fire prone areas.
+It provides information on construction levels required to build or renovate in these areas.
+The document also provides:

-For further information, please contact the Hume Zone of the Rural Fire Service by phone on 02 6023 1999.
+For further information, please contact the Hume Zone of the Rural Fire Service by phone on 02 6051 1511.